 Christopher Harris makes films and video installations that read African American historiography through the poetics and aesthetics of experimental cinema.
 His work employs manually and photo-chemically altered appropriated moving images, staged re-enactments of archival artifacts and interrogations of documentary conventions.
 His current project is a series of optically-printed 16mm experimental films in conversation with canonical works of African-American literature.

 In May of 2022, Harris received Prismatic Ground’s second annual Ground Glass Award for outstanding contribution in the field of experimental media.
-He also received the 2020-2021 Radcliffe-Film Study Center Fellow/David and Roberta Logie Fellow at Harvard University’s Radcliffe Institute for Advanced Study, and a 2020 Artist Project Grant from Los Angeles Filmforum, Media City Film Festival’s 2020 Chrysalis Fellowship, the 2019-20 Artist Residency Award from the Wexner Center for the Arts and was a featured artist at the 2018 Flaherty Seminar; the recipient of a 2017 Alpert/MacDowell Fellowship and the recipient of a 2015 Creative Capital grant.
-Writing about his work has appeared in Art in America, Cinema Scope Magazine and Millennium Film Journal, and numerous books and periodicals.
+He was also the 2020-2021 Radcliffe-Film Study Center Fellow/David and Roberta Logie Fellow at Harvard University’s Radcliffe Institute for Advanced Study.
+In addition to these honors, he received a 2020 Artist Project Grant from Los Angeles Filmforum, Media City Film Festival’s 2020 Chrysalis Fellowship, the 2019-20 Artist Residency Award from the Wexner Center for the Arts, a 2017 Alpert/MacDowell Fellowship and a 2015 Creative Capital grant.
+Writing about his work has appeared in Art in America, Cinema Scope Magazine, the Millennium Film Journal, and numerous books and periodicals.
 Interviews with Harris have appeared in Film Comment, Mubi.com, BOMB Magazine, and Film Quarterly among other print and online journals.